JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_4.md

 [^614]: 246:7 Nârâya<i>n</i>a explains pavana by <i>s</i>ûrpa.
 He says that the ‘performer’ (kart<i>ri</i>) repeats this and the following texts.

-[^615]: 246:10 They should give a _S_râddha to the deceased exclusively, according to the Ekoddish<i>t</i>a rite.'
+[^615]: 246:10 They should give a <i>S</i>râddha to the deceased exclusively, according to the Ekoddish<i>t</i>a rite.'
 Nârâya<i>t</i>a.

 [^616]: 246:2 6, 2.
 According to Nârâya<i>n</i>a the fire means here not the sacred domestic fire, but a common kitchen fire.
 I doubt whether the p.
 247 commentator is right.
 The ceremonies described in the following Sûtras seem to point rather to a renewal of the sacred G<i>n</i>hya fire, the old one having proved unlucky to the sacrificer.
 In the same way, in the <i>S</i>rauta ritual, a sacrificer who, after having performed the Âdhâna, has bad luck, performs the Punarâdheya.

 [^617]: 247:3 Comp.
 Kâtyâyana-<i>S</i>rauta-sûtra V, 10, r5.

 [^618]: 247:5 The text has agnivelâyâm, which Nârâya<i>n</i>a explains by agnihotravihara<i>n</i>akâle aparâhne.
 He states that the fire should be produced by attrition of two new kindling woods (ara<i>n</i>i), mentioned in Sûtra 4.
 The fire thus kindled is to be used, he says, as a kitchen-fire.
 Herein he seems to me to have misunderstood the meaning of the ceremony; see the note on Sûtra 2.
-The hemistich quoted in this Sûtra (which is the second half of the same verse of which the first half is prescribed in Sûtra 2) clearly points to the sacred quality of the fire in question; it runs thus, ‘Here may this other _G_âtavedas carry the offerings to the gods, the knowing one.’
+The hemistich quoted in this Sûtra (which is the second half of the same verse of which the first half is prescribed in Sûtra 2) clearly points to the sacred quality of the fire in question; it runs thus, ‘Here may this other <i>G</i>âtavedas carry the offerings to the gods, the knowing one.’

 [^619]: 248:7 The person who pours out the water is, as Nârâya<i>n</i>a says, the kart_ri_, i.e. the performer of the whole ceremony.
 The word cannot be translated, as Prof. Stenzler does, der Bestatter, no funeral ceremonies being here treated of.